• Score Image

 Jing Fling (2025)

-Jing Fling may be played as a standalone duo work or along with the optional percussion accompaniment.
+Jing Fling may be performed in one of three different ways: 1) a standalone duo; 2) a duo with drum accompaniment; or 3) a duo with digital playback accompaniment.
+It is not recommended to play with both the drum and digital playback accompaniment combined.
 The single drum accompaniment part may be played by one player, but ideally the accompaniment is played in unison by 3-6 performers, each on their own drum.
 The duo performers should read from a score (duo score enclosed) as it is important to realize and internalize the counterpoint at all times.

 Instruments